SpecialNoel/377Final/README.md

 Help:
           Help is a command you can use as a user guide of this simple shell.
           To use the help command,  you can go to shell and type help.
 Shell will print out the infromation to help you to use the shell.

+Features:

+Infinite pipeline:
+          The user can pipe as many commands as they would like.
+Examples: `tsh> ls | sort | grep t`